Malawi May 22-26, 2023

 STAY HEALTHY

-As with its neighbouring countries malaria can be a problem.
+As with its neighbouring countries, malaria can be a problem.
 The lake is freshwater and is prone to bilharzia, especially in the Cape Maclear area.
 Symptoms of bilharzia can take months to surface, and neither treatment nor tests will have any effect until around two months after being exposed.
 The treatment for bilharzia is often one dose of praziquantel following blood, urine and fecal tests confirming infection.
 Some areas of the lake have been treated against bilharzia recently, though.
-Ask the locals if the water is suitable for swimming, mentioning bilharzia, they will be able to help you.
+Ask the locals if the water is suitable for swimming, mentioning bilharzia, and they will be able to help you.

 The adult HIV prevalence in the country is at 14% or 1 in 7 adults.